Khmer Empire: Foreign pressure

 The Ayutthaya Kingdom arose from a confederation of three city-states on the Lower Chao Phraya basin (Ayutthaya-Suphanburi-Lopburi).
 From the fourteenth century onward, Ayutthaya became the Khmer empire's rival.
 Angkor was besieged by the Ayutthayan king Uthong in 1352, and following its capture the next year, the Khmer king was replaced with successive Siamese princes.
 Then in 1357, the Khmer king Suryavamsa Rajadhiraja retook the throne.
 In 1393, the Ayutthayan king Ramesuan besieged Angkor again, capturing it the next year.
 Ramesuan's son ruled Kambuja for a short time before being assassinated.
 Finally, in 1431, the Khmer king Ponhea Yat abandoned Angkor as indefensible, and moved to the Phnom Penh area.

-The new center of the Kambuja was in the southwest, at Oudong near present-day Phnom Penh.
+The new centre of the Kambuja was in the southwest, at Oudong near present-day Phnom Penh.
 However, there are indications that Angkor was not completely abandoned.
 One line of Khmer kings may have remained there, while a second moved to Phnom Penh to establish a parallel kingdom.
-The final fall of Angkor would then be due to the transfer of economic – and therewith political – significance, as Phnom Penh became an important trade center on the Mekong.
+The final fall of Angkor would then be due to the transfer of economic – and therewith political – significance, as Phnom Penh became an important trade centre on the Mekong.
 Severe droughts and ensuing floods were considered one of the contributing factors to its fall.
 The empire focused more on regional trade after the first drought.

 Ecological breakdown

 A satellite image of Angkor.
 The dried East Baray indicates environmental changes in the region.

+East Mebon temple is located at the centre of the now dried East Baray.

 Ecological failure and infrastructural breakdown is an alternative theory regarding the end of Kambuja.
 Scientists working on the Greater Angkor Project believe that the Khmers had an elaborate system of reservoirs and canals used for trade, transportation, and irrigation.
 The canals were used for harvesting rice.
 As the population grew there was more strain on the water system.
 During the fourteenth and fifteenth centuries, there were also severe climatic changes impacting the water management system.

 Periods of drought led to decreases in agricultural productivity, and violent floods due to monsoons damaged the infrastructure during this vulnerable time.
 To adapt to the growing population, trees were cut down from the Kulen hills and cleared out for more rice fields.
 That created rain runoff carrying sediment to the canal network.
 Any damage to the water system would have enormous consequences.